 Jackson Browne, who wrote and played guitar on the song "These Days" used in the film, forgot he had given permission for the song to be used until he saw the film.
 He described this in an interview, "I forgot that I'd licensed them to use this song.
 And this is one of those things that comes to you in the mail and you don't know what they're talking about and you simply give them their permission.
 You're sitting in the movie theater and there's this great moment when Gwyneth Paltrow is coming out of a bus or something like that.
 I'm thinking to myself, I used to play the guitar just like that.
 And then the voice comes on and it's Nico singing "These Days", which I played on."

-The scene where Richie punches the glass in Mordecai's pen is unscripted, this was improvised by Luke Wilson on the spot and the scene quickly cuts to Richie and Ralleigh (Bill Murray) talking up close, this is because when Wilson punched the glass, director Wes Anderson thought he seriously hurt himself.
+The scene where Richie (Luke Wilson) punches the glass in Mordecai's pen was unscripted, this was improvised by Wilson on the spot, and the scene quickly cuts to Richie and Ralleigh (Bill Murray) talking up close, this is because when Wilson punched the glass, director Wes Anderson thought he seriously hurt himself.

 The movie is set in a fictionalized version of Manhattan, with such imaginary addresses as "100 N. 30th Avenue" (the address of the hotel where Royal stays) or the "375th Street Y," itself inspired by NYC-area facilities operated by the Young Men's Hebrew Association.

-After Margot tells Richie that Eli has told her of Richie's letter to Eli that he dictated whilst on the Cote D'Ivoire ship in which he confesses his love for Margot, Richie goes to Eli's house to confront him.
-Having knocked on Eli's door, the sound of a bird is heard and Richie looks up to see if he can see the bird, it is implied that the bird that made the noise is Richie's recently released bird Mordecai, who comes back to Richie later on in the film
+After Margot tells Richie, that Eli has told her of Richie's letter to Eli, that he dictated while on the Cote D'Ivoire ship, in which he confesses his love for Margot, Richie goes to Eli's house to confront him.
+Having knocked on Eli's door, the sound of a bird is heard, and Richie looks up to see if he can see the bird, it is implied that the bird that made the noise, is his recently released bird Mordecai, who comes back to Richie later on in the film.